Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 Photographs above: Maslow’s ‘Hierarchy of needs’ still serves as a valid intuition when looking at the relation between income and need satisfaction, such as covering basic needs of survival versus the creation of new luxury needs.
 Beyond well-being, monetary resources relate to global Self-image, life opportunities as well as social power and influence.

+The competition of needs argument.
 The developmental potential of human agency starts from earliest development.
 For example, babies in Africa, Asia or Europe cry differently as they pick up the tonality of their cultural surroundings (Wermke et al., 2016).
-The culture-dependent internalization of sociocultural norms has been thoroughly researched, such as in in Social Learning Theory (Bandura, 1977; Grusec 1992), Social Identity Theory (Haslam, 2001; Tajfel & Turner, 1986) and cross-cultural psychology (Hofstede, 2001; Nisbett & Miyamoto, 2005; Triandis & Gelfand, 1998).
+The culture-dependent internalization of socio-cultural norms has been thoroughly researched, such as in in Social Learning Theory (Bandura, 1977; Grusec 1992), Social Identity Theory (Haslam, 2001; Tajfel & Turner, 1986) and cross-cultural psychology (Hofstede, 2001; Nisbett & Miyamoto, 2005; Triandis & Gelfand, 1998).
 Bandura’s argument from Social Cognitive Theory is that, despite all socio-economic and cultural determinants, people always bring in their personal, intrapsychic determinants into the mix (Bandura, 2016), which arguably plays a larger role in individualistic cultures.
-This is, socio-cultural and individual needs can collide.
+This means that socio-cultural and individual needs collide – firstly, on the grounds that needs are scaffold within a normative, intracultural framework of conflict-mediation and secondly, that the mediation of needs is structured as a negotiation (or power-game) between intrapsychic, environmental and behavioral determinants.
+It appears that it is the organization of discourse that governs the satisfaction of competing needs, which is why the structure of the normative discourse would be more indicative for measuring underlying social motivation.

+The distributed needs argument.
+There is another issue to consider when looking at distributed needs.
 Beyond single-group identification, a person can assume social memberships among multiple groups (Hogg & Vaughan, 2002).
 Overlapping group-loyalties determine a person’s motivation to comply with existing ingroup norms, to mediate arising outgroup conflicts and to establish forms of distributed commitments across groups.
 In modern societies, ingroup identification is no more sufficient as a single criterion for managing social life since multiple group memberships and overlapping group identities have become the norm, rather than the exception.
-There is the needs to fit in, the need to stay truthful to oneself, the need to arrive at one’s own conclusions but also the need to stay loyal to one’s group.
-Needs appear deeply conflicted with themselves.
+People experience the divergent needs to fit in, the need to stay truthful to oneself, the need to arrive at one’s own conclusions but also the need to stay loyal and committed to one’s group.
+Such diverse needs require mediation.
+Based on the cultural, contextual and situational dependence of needs, the question arises if needs make for a useful scientific concept to measure social motivation by assuming them to act as a goal (or telos) towards which all motivation converges.

-The problem of need-based theories: innate, driving needs or open developmental pathways?
+The problem of need-based theories (2): Do innate needs empirically exist or should we rather talk about open developmental pathways?

 In their paper ‘How to Measure Motivation: A Guide for the Experimental Social Psychologist’, Touré-Tillery and Fishback (2014) advocate to differentiate between outcome-focused motivation (“getting it done”) and process-focused motivation (doing it happily” or “doing it right”).
 As in many experimental approaches, behaviour is operationalized by the speed participants pursue a goal, task-performance (the better participants perform, the more motivated they indicate) and by the preferential choices they make.
 The authors suggest differentiating between intrinsic motivation, driven by enjoyment and interest with the focus on process, and means-focused, goal-oriented motivation with the focus on outcomes, such as e.g., finishing a project.
 Although we may see the merit in being able to analyse, e.g., an individual maladaptive pattern in learning processes this way, the social dimension of the concept remains unclear.